gospodinp/torei-rpg/rules.md

 isn't something that would ruin your character if you lose.
 "I hope that I didn't die" won't work!

-The GM will run a [conflict] between your character and **4d6 4d10** in opposition.
+The GM will run a [Conflict] between your character and **4d6 4d10** in opposition.
 The result will be a new **1d6** trait, such as "I stayed debt-free ever since the belt came off" or "I never did earn my slave's respect."

-# Conflict! {.row}
+# Conflict {.row}

 #### Do you want something, but someone is stopping you? {.col-md-4}
 Say "conflict"!